-Chamberlain, Alten's former student, is in Grand Rapids for a month-long exhibition of his French paintings
+Alten's former student, is in Grand Rapids for a month-long exhibition of his French paintings at the

 1928 Exhibits Smoking Apache (Grand Rapids Art Museum) a Taos picture, at the National

-Spain with his student Kreigh Collins (1938-1974).
+with his student Kreigh Collins (1908-1974).
 They go their separate ways in North Africa.

-overseas, the Grand Rapids Art Gallery exhibits a variety of his paintings, including those completed
+Grand Rapids Art Gallery exhibits a variety of his paintings, including those completed in Spain, New

-agent and salesperson, secures commissions for several portraits of Michigan Supreme Court judges, including
+secures commissions for several portraits of Michigan Supreme Court judges, including Justices Ernest

 1929 Exhibits in one-artist show at Holt Galleries, New York, February to March.
 Alten and